Consultations by Appointment Only

 Table of Contents

-Sexual assault, Title 17-A §251, encompasses a wide range of offenses in Camden, Maine, including those that occur without physical force.
-Under Maine law, any sexual act obtained through threats—whether physical, verbal, or implied—may be classified as sexual assault.
+Sexual assault, Title 17-A §251, in Maine encompasses a wide range of offenses, including those that occur without physical force.
+Under Maine law, any sexual act obtained through threats, whether physical, verbal, or implied, may be classified as sexual assault.
 Gross sexual assault, Title 17-A §253, is a specific legal term used to describe unlawful sexual acts where the alleged victim was unable to provide legal consent.
 Importantly, Maine law does not require the alleged victim to resist or fight back for an act to be considered sexual assault.

 Sexual assault charges can arise from various circumstances, including engaging in sexual activity with: